 - use the form below to schedule a consultation

 Do you need letter templates to correspond with your Association regarding your TEXAS HOA ISSUE?
 Below is a list of EXTREMELY THOROUGH letters you won’t find on any other website giving tips on how to fight your HOA in Texas.
 For those who support our Mission of protecting homeowner rights, we’ve crafted these ORIGINAL documents, available as a packet, to let your Association know that you mean BUSINESS.

 - Petition & Step by Step Guide to Remove Directors

 - Third Party Authorization – Consent

-- Debt Verification to HOA Board of Directors
+- Debt Dispute/Verification to HOA Board of Directors

 - Notice of Unlawful Actions by HOA-Property Manager

-We hope you have found this info useful!
-Homeowners, please use the HOA Assistance form below for further assistance with your HOA issue. *Tenants, please review your community rules & regulations and forward your complaints to the individual or entity you have a leasing agreement with.
+We hope you have found this information useful!
+Homeowners, please use the HOA Assistance Form below for further assistance with your TEXAS HOA issue.
+Realtors & HOA Directors, your input is welcomed! *Tenants, please review your community rules & regulations and have the property owner to contact us.